Streaming Profitability 2026: Who's Making Money (Netflix Won)

 Netflix leads with $13.3B operating income and 29.5% margins.
 Disney+ turned profitable.
 Peacock's cumulative losses exceed $10B.
-The full financial breakdown.

 The profitability scoreboard